EivindArvesen/prm/README.md

 See [usage](#usage) for more information.

 At present, prm is mostly developed and tested with `bash`, as this is what I personally use and have the most experience with.
-Since I want to support `zsh`, I'm very much open to contributions that fix issues with it (provided that they don't break `bash` support), and I try to test prm using it every once in a while to the best of my abilities.
+I'm very much open to contributions that fix issues with `zsh` (provided that they don't break `bash` support), and I try to test prm using it every once in a while to the best of my abilities.

 Regrettably, `fish` is not supported because of syntax incompatibilities.
 See [this issue](https://github.com/eivind88/prm/issues/2) for some details.
+However, Fred Deschenes has made a [port](https://github.com/FredDeschenes/prm-fish) for `fish` that you could check out.

 ## What?
 This program basically lets you CRUD projects.
 Upon activation, each projects runs its associated start-script; on deactivation, it runs the project stop-script.